s22-tech/MatchMaker/README.md

 - add ability to upload multiple photos
 - add an admin section
 - add a forgotten password feature
+- create an add-on/modules feature to keep the core small

 ## License